RaidMax/CSMark/README.md

 * Some sort of IDE (such as Visual Studio 2017) or Code Editor (such as Atom or VS Code)

 ### Contributions
-Have a feature you'd like to add?
-Want to fix some issues you've experienced?
+Want to contribute to CSMark?
 * 1. Download the SDK and development tools needed for your environment.
 * 2. Fork the repository
 * 3. Make any changes you'd like to make.